cerotyki/dpdk-nicmem-diff/dpdk-stable-20.11.8/doc/guides/nics/virtio.rst

 Features and Limitations of virtio PMD
 --------------------------------------

-In this release, the virtio PMD provides the basic functionality of packet reception and transmission.
+In this release, the virtio PMD driver provides the basic functionality of packet reception and transmission.

 *   It supports merge-able buffers per packet when receiving packets and scattered buffer per packet when transmitting packets.
-The packet size supported is from 64 to 9728.
+The packet size supported is from 64 to 1518.

 *   It supports multicast packets and promiscuous mode.